7 Best Bitter Herbs In The Bible For Health & Weight Loss!

 bitter herbs in the bible

-There is one food group that will fast forward your healing, better than a supplement or workout routine!
-As with everything I do, I search out God’s Word for the keys to healing and health.
+There is one food group that will fast forward your healing, better than a supplement or workout routine: the bitter herbs in the Bible.
+As always, we search out God’s Word for the keys to healing and health.
 And it’s no surprise there’s a wealth of information about powerful herbs in the Bible.

 We think of herbs as little additions to a dish or meal that abounds with flavor, but they are so much more.